PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

                 \mathbb{E}_{s\sim d^{\pi_{k}}}\big[\mathrm{KL}(\pi_{k}||\pi_{k+1})[s]\big].

-            The derivation uses the fact that KL divergence is always greater than zero.
+            The derivation uses the fact that :math:`KL` divergence is always greater than zero.
-            We know that KL divergence is asymptotically symmetric when updating the policy within a local neighborhood.
+            We know that :math:`KL` divergence is asymptotically symmetric when updating the policy within a local neighborhood.
             Thus, we have

             .. math::